 Twenty-eight subjects (93.3%, 95% CI 77.9 to 99.2%) achieved the primary outcome.
 A significant reduction in SS-10 was achieved in 77% of subjects in six sessions or fewer.
 The mean (SD) SS-10 scores were 54.7 (12.1) at inclusion, 14.4 (6.0) at the last session and 13.9 (7.5) 2 months after the last session, suggesting that the benefits persist for a few weeks.
 These results are shown graphically below:

 Multiple human studies have found 630nm light therapy to help reduce the severity and duration of chemotherapy-induced oral mucositis (COM) , , .
 In fact, one study found that the light therapy reduced the mean duration for COM healing from 12 days down to 4.8 days!

 Several studies have examined the use of 630nm light in aiding Oral Lichen Planus (OLP) [14, 15, 16] Oral Lichen Planus is a mucosal subtype of lichen planus.
 One study found that 630nm LLLT was as effective in treating OLP as topical corticosteroid therapy without any adverse effects.
 Another study also concluded that 630nm LLLT was effective in the treatment of the erosive-atrophic forms of OLP in adult patients.

 830nm = Peak Near Infrared (NIR) Absorption Spectra

-Karu, et al demonstrated that 830nm was the peak Near Infrared absorption spectra.
-Hence the MitoPRO series includes 830nm, to complement the extensively studied 850nm NIR wavelength.
-In addition, 830nm has shown benefit in the research studies for various applications.
+Karu et al. demonstrated that 830nm was the peak Near Infrared absorption spectra.
+Hence the MitoPRO series includes 830nm to complement the extensively studied 850nm NIR wavelength.
+In addition, 830nm has shown benefits in research studies for various applications.